Sponsor a bat box

 By cheque - download and complete this form - click here - and post the form including your cheque Freepost to: Nathalie Cossa, Freepost RTGZ-LRTC-CJYE, LRWT, The Old Mill, 9 Soar Lane, Leicester, LE3 5DE

-By card - click here - to view box options and call Nathalie on 0116 248 7362 to purchase over the telephone.
+By card over the telephone - click here - to view box options and call Nathalie on 0116 248 7362 to purchase over the telephone.
 (Please note that Nathalie is not in the office every day)

 If you have any questions about the Sponsor a bat box project, please call Nathalie on 0116 248 7362 or e-mail [email protected]